Phosphatidylserine: Benefits, Dosage, and What the Research Actually Shows

 Nerve Growth Factor Sensitivity

 Research on PS and neurotrophic factor signaling has demonstrated that adequate membrane PS content enhances the sensitivity of neurons to Nerve Growth Factor (NGF) — the neurotrophin that Lion’s Mane’s hericenones and erinacines stimulate.
-This creates a mechanistically meaningful synergy: Lion’s Mane increases NGF production while PS enhances the sensitivity of the receptor systems through which NGF produces its neuroplasticity effects — addressing the NGF pathway from both the supply and the reception side simultaneously.
+This creates a mechanistically meaningful synergy: Lion’s Mane increases NGF production while PS enhances the sensitivity of the receptor systems through which NGF produces its neuroplasticity effects.
+Together they address the NGF pathway from both the supply and the reception side simultaneously.

 What the Human Clinical Research Actually Shows